-Back in the 1970s and 1980s, the Hostess snack company had a long-running comic book advertising campaign, with story pages produced by the comic book companies themselves.
+Back in the 1970s and 1980s, Hostess had a long-running comic book advertising campaign, with story pages produced by the comic book companies themselves.
 They appeared in comic books published by Marvel, DC, Gold Key, Archie, and Harvey.
 The Marvel and DC ads, featuring prominent superhero characters, would normally have plots along the lines of:

 - The hero pops up.

 - The hero gives the villain delicious Hostess Fruit Pies/Ding-Dongs/Twinkies in exchange for being turned in, or to distract the villain long enough to be captured.